Land Access Rules

 Valle Vidal (inlcuding Greenwood Area): Carson National Forest

 The Valle Vidal in the Carson National Forest is closed seasonally to public access: West Side is closed May 1–June 30; and East Side is closed Jan.
 1–March 31.
-The Valle Vidal Unit is open to big-game hunting by draw only and is closed to all small-game and nongame hunting and trapping.
+The Valle Vidal Unit is open to big-game and turkey hunting by draw only and is closed to all small-game, nongame hunting and trapping.
 Off-road travel is prohibited, and camping is allowed only in designated campgrounds or beyond one-half mile from the road.
 Other restrictions may apply.
 For more information, contact the U.S. Forest Service office in Questa: (575) 586-0520.

 For more information about Forest Service Lands: For information visit www.fs.fed.us or contact the national forest of interest.